Vasque Breeze AT Mid GTX

 The midsole is a real highlight of the boot, with a great combination of cushioning from the EVA foam and enough firmness and support for technical terrain.
 The padding around the ankles and lining can’t match the premium feel of my Salomon Quest 4D 3, but it’s not far off (underfoot, it’s quite similar), and the Breeze undercuts the Salomon in price by a substantial $40.
 All in all, if you prioritize a sturdy and protective build, the Breeze AT accomplishes just that at a great price point.

 On my scale, the Breeze AT Mid GTX clocked in at 2 pounds 10.7 ounces for a men’s size 9 (just under its listed weight of 2 lbs.
 11 oz.).
 This puts it solidly in the midweight category, splitting popular competitors like the Salomon Quest 4D 3 GTX (2 lbs.
 13.8 oz.) and Lowa Renegade GTX Mid (2 lbs.
 7 oz.), which offer similar levels of support, cushioning, and comfort (although the Vasque comes up a little short in the latter two).
-I’ve been testing boots and shoes recently that come in closer to 2 pounds or under—including the Salomon X Ultra 3 Mid GTX and OUTward Mid GTX (both 1 lb.
+Some other notable competitors I’ve tested come in closer to 2 pounds or under—including the Salomon X Ultra 3 Mid GTX and OUTward Mid GTX (both 1 lb.
 15.7 oz.)—and the added weight was immediately noticeable on the trail.
 However, I adapted to it quickly and the Vasque only felt slightly more sluggish than those lighter alternatives.
 If you’re planning to cover serious mileage and want a nimble shoe, there are certainly better options available.
 But if you value comfort, stability, and a rock-solid feel, the Breeze AT’s weight is perfectly reasonable.

 For traction, Vasque has turned to industry veteran Vibram and their excellent Megagrip compound.
 This rubber is found on a number of our favorite approach shoes, trail runners, and hikers, and it’s proven to be a nice match for the Breeze too.
 Throughout testing, the boot has gripped very well on rock, and—combined with the excellent stability—has inspired confidence hiking through talus fields and while scrambling.
 If we were to nitpick, the lug design isn’t our favorite.
 Specifically, the wide profile doesn’t have the same amount of bite when climbing and descending over softer surfaces like dirt and mud as you get with something like the Quest 4D 3 and Lowa Renegade, which feature smaller lugs.
 But otherwise, it’s another example of Vasque delivering a lot of bang for your buck: the tread and all-around performance easily outdo similarly priced competitors, including the $180 Oboz Bridger Mid.